Aiding in the diagnosis of central nervous system infection caused by dengue virus

 Results should be used in conjunction with clinical presentation and exposure history.

-Negative dengue virus (DV) PCR results may occur if the specimen was collected more than 7 days following symptom onset.
+Negative dengue virus (DV) polymerase chain reaction results may occur if the specimen was collected more than 7 days following symptom onset.
 Serologic testing for the presence of IgM and IgG antibodies to DV is recommended in such cases.

 Assay Inclusivity:

-The Altona RealStar Dengue virus RT-PCR assay was tested using control strains of each of the four dengue serotypes, and was able to detect serotypes 1, 2, 3 and 4.
+The Altona RealStar Dengue virus reverse transcription polymerase chain reaction (RT-PCR) assay was tested using control strains of each of the 4 dengue serotypes and was able to detect serotypes 1, 2, 3 and 4.

 Accuracy: